Available in Nexus Repository OSS and Nexus Repository Pro

 - Drop Inactive Staging Repositories

 - Staging repositories can be dropped by user interaction or automated systems using the Nexus Staging Maven Plugin or Ant Task or a REST API call.
-Heavy users of the Nexus staging features observe that some staging and build promotion repositories are inevidently left behind.
+Heavy users of the repository manager staging features observe that some staging and build promotion repositories are inevitably left behind.
 This scheduled task can be used to drop all these repositories.
 You can configure the duration of inactivity to include the days after the repositories are dropped as well as the status of the repositories.
 Any change of the staging repository like a state change from open to closed to promoted or released as well other changes to the repository meta data like a description update are counted as an activity.
 You can configure to Scan open repositories, Scan closed repositories, Scan promoted repositories and Scan released repositories for inactivity and therefore potentially drop them with this task.
 This will allow you to avoid accumulating a large number of stale staging repositories.

 - Empty Trash